alskije/practiceRepo/README.md

 # practiceRepo

-I created this repository to hlep me learn to use git and github bofore messing with other repositories.
+I created this repository to help me learn to use git and github bofore messing with other repositories.